RabeaWahab/promptman/README.md

 1. `resetInstructions()` - resets the prompt attribute.
 2. `zeroShotCOT()` - sets the prompt attribute for generating a response for a zero-shot chain of thought.
 3. `sentiment()` - sets the prompt attribute for generating a sentiment analysis of text.
+4. `stopWhenInDoubt` - makes sure GPT would only answer when its facutal knowlledge

 4. `toResponseType()` - sets the type of response to be returned.
 5. `toJson()` - sets the type of response to JSON format.